sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 - Are your organization's policies and guidelines flexible enough to handle the fact that transitioning people will have different journeys and preferences?
 - What is the timeline for the transition?
   - How would you handle a transition that is weeks out versus a longer timeline?
 What if the timeline is a year or more?
-  - How would you handle a transition that happens all at once versus a transition that moves slowly with multiple milestones?
+  - How would you handle a transition that happens all at once versus a transition that moves methodically with multiple milestones?
 - Who should be informed about the transition?
   - This can range from a specific team or department to an entire company if it is small enough.
   - Who needs to know ahead of time in order to facilitate the transition plan?